dessibelle/elementize/README.md

 });
 ```

-Symbols found inside the matched elements will be wrapped in a container element (`span.elementize-element` - the block) and a symbol wrapper (`span.symbol` the symbol).
-The atomic number will be stored as a `data`-attribute on the block container, along with other meta data such as period (`.period-[1-7]`), group (`.group-[0-18]`) and one or more despriptive names such as `.halogon` or `alkali-metal`, facilitating highlighting of specific element groups etc.
+Symbols found inside the matched elements will be wrapped in a `span.elementize-element` block container and a `span.symbol` symbol wrapper.
+The atomic number will be stored as a `data`-attribute on the block container, or a `span.number` element depending on your settings.
+The outer `span.elementize-element` wrapper will have classes signifying their properties, such as `.period-[1-7]`, `.group-[0-18]` and one or more despriptive names such as `.halogon` or `.alkali-metal`, facilitating highlighting of specific element groups etc.

 ## Known limitations